METRONET Latest Updates

 Bus Interchange

-Works will stretch along Kitchner Ave between Duncan and Gresham streets, with the completed interchange to replace normal operation of the rail line during the scheduled shutdown (see information further above).
+The completed interchange replaces normal operation of the rail line during the scheduled shutdown (see information further above).

 Priority bus lanes

-In addition to the temporary bus interchanges above, METRONET has begun works to install ~1.2km of bus priority lanes on Welshpool and Shepperton roads, and Albany Highway.
+In addition to the temporary bus interchanges above, METRONET has now installed ~1.2km of bus priority lanes on Welshpool and Shepperton roads, and Albany Highway.

-Right-turn vehicle movements on Albany Highway and Shepperton Road will be restricted to improve traffic flow, and a signalised predestrian crossing will be installed north of Sommerset Street for pedestrians and walkers as per the map below.
+Right-turn vehicle movements on Albany Highway and Shepperton Road have been restricted to improve traffic flow, and a signalised predestrian crossing has been installed north of Sommerset Street for pedestrians and walkers as per the map below.

 Stations and surrounding public space